mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, when traffic from many users is mixed in a way that can't be distinguished, censorship becomes more difficult.
 This "too big to block" phenomenon drives the design of many recent protocols (such as {{ECH}}), but they require a degree of centralization to meet their goals.

 Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, increasing centralization.
-For example, content moderation functions concentrate decision making to impose community values.
+For example, content moderation functions consolidate decision making to impose community values.
 Complex and risky functions like financial services (e.g., credit card processing) can be seen as beneficially centralized into relatively few, specialized organizations, where they can received the focused attention that they require.

 When beneficial centralization is present, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) or multi-stakeholder governance (see {{multi}}).
 Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

 Ultimately, deciding what is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
 Such judgments should be made in light of established architectural principles and how benefits accrue to end users.

-### Concentration {#indirect}
+### Consolidation {#indirect}

 Even when a function avoids or mitigates other forms of centralization, it might become centralized in practice when external factors influence its deployment, so that few or even just one entity provides the function.
-This document refers to this phenomenon as "concentration."
+This document refers to this phenomenon as "consolidation."
-Concentration can be caused by economic, legal, social, and even cognitive factors that encourage use of a central function despite the absence of such a requirement in the protocol itself.
+Consolidation can be caused by economic, legal, social, and even cognitive factors that encourage use of a central function despite the absence of such a requirement in the protocol itself.

-Concentration is often associated with the network effects that are so often seen on the Internet.
+Consolidation is often associated with the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks, these effects award asymmetric power to nodes that act as intermediaries to communication. {{SCALE-FREE}}

 There may be legitimate qualitative reasons for some nodes being favoured over others.
 However, when it happens because friction against using an alternative prevents switching, benefits are accrued to services rather than users.
 If choosing an alternate provider requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization is indicated.